 Listed below are some examples of the private tours we have designed and organised.

-On their first trip to India, Philippa Meachen and two teenage daughters travelled in South India for 30 days that met each their desired experience.
+On their first trip to India, Philippa Meachen and two teenage daughters travelled to South India for 30 days that met each of their desired experiences.

 Bangalore | Chikmagalur | Kodagu | Wayanad | Kochi | Houseboat | Aranmula | Gavi | Madurai | Chettinadu | Sittilingi | Puducherry | Mahabalipuram | Chennai

 Having travelled to South India with her daughter on our earlier tour, Philippa went on a month-long journey to Central & North-eastern states of India with her sister, Rebecca.

 Delhi | Chambal | Lucknow | Dibrugarh | Mon (Nagaland) | Majauli (Assam) | Kaziranga| Shillong (Meghalaya) | Cherrapunjee | Guwahati (Assam) | Kolkata